UR Outdoor Soccer Rules

 - Prior to your game, please double-check the online league schedule for your game times.
 If your team is late and not ready to go when the whistle blows to start the match, then you will lose playing time.
 A match will consist of two 25-minute halves (but may be less if teams are not ready to play).

 - Teams have a 10-minute grace period from their scheduled start time as tracked by the Event Coordinator to field a starting lineup

-- full starting lineup- 7 players– 6 on the field and 1 goalkeeper including a minimum of 2/maximum of 4 of each gender not including the goalie.
+- full starting lineup- 7 players– 6 players on the field including a minimum of 2 women and 1 man, and 1 goalkeeper.

 - If a team does not have enough players to field the minimum starting lineup by the end of this 10-minute grace period, that team defaults the game and is subject to the associated default compensation bond used to reimburse their opponent.
 In this situation, the teams are encouraged to mix up players and play for fun during their time slot.
 Any team defaulting more than 2 games in a season may be expelled from the league without refund.